 We have created this guide to introduce some of the key features of the Hida Mountain Range, better known to English speakers as the Kita Alps or Northern Japan Alps.
 As our homepage and Facebook page both focus on Kamikochi, the Northern Alps are a source of primary interest for us and our readers.
 Here, we discuss the mountain range in a broad geographical context while also providing insights on some of the most popular peaks.
 Naturally, a brief guide can only cover so much of a big topic like this one, but we hope it answers more questions than it raises.

-The three installments of this guide are as follows:
+The five installments of this guide are as follows:

 Part 1: History and Alpine Culture